hubertchan123/Coursera_Capstone/IBM Capstone Project Report.md

 ```
 ![image](https://user-images.githubusercontent.com/49154571/126876843-8907eb5c-305e-44fe-ad7d-e3c43c552588.png)

-- On average, flats in this cluster costs $313,637 and is 73 sqm floor area
+- On average, flats in this cluster costs $313,637 and is 73 sqm floor area (smallest set of flats)
 - This puts it at $4,296 per sqm
 - This cluster of flats has lots of food options close by.
+- As a result, we can recommend this cluster of flats to buyers who are looking for smaller flats (or living in smaller numbers) and prefer to have ready access to food.

-#### Cluster 4
+#### Cluster 4: Nature & Recreation
 ```
        Cluster Labels   Resale Price  Floor Area count           117.0     117.000000  117.000000